-Return back to your accommodations by following highway 9 back into Springdale.
+Return back to your accommodations by following Hwy 9 back into Springdale.

 There are many Restaurants in Springdale for a delicious dinner.

-Stop at the local market to get water and snacks for the day.
+Stop at the local market, Sol Market, to get water and snacks for the day.
 You will want a day pack to carry things in since you will be gone for the entire day.

 Catch the park shuttle near your motel/hotel in Springdale.
 The city shuttle will take you to the park entrance once in the park you will switch to the Zion Canyon shuttle.
 Get out at each of the shuttle stops to view and photograph the sights, and to hike.

 (1 hour, 1.2 mi/1.9 km round trip to the lower pool)